CandlePlatforms/devdocs/docs/validate/validator/core-components/staking.md

 :::

-To join the validator set, you must stake your MATIC tokens.
+To join the validator set, you must stake your CNDL tokens.
 See [Validator Staking Operations](/docs/validate/validate/validator-staking-operations).

 ## Unstake